 - Admission Application: To access the online application, please visit: https://app.applyyourself.com/?id=ndusmingr.
 Please allow 5 to 10 business days for processing.

 - Application Fee: This is a one-time $35 fee.
 You have the opportunity to pay by credit card online prior to submitting your application or send a check or money order payable to Minot State University, Graduate School-Admissions, Minot State University, 500 University Avenue W., Minot ND 58707.
 Applications are not processed until the fee is received.

 - International applicants only: Make the check or money order payable to Minot State University and note the applicant's full legal name as it appears on driver's license/passport.

 - Statement of Purpose: Submit a concise (minimum 500 words, may vary for each program) essay describing his/her primary interest of study and objective in pursuing this degree at Minot State University.
 In particular, your essay should be as specific as possible in describing your interests, relevant education, research, commercial, government, or teaching experience.

-- Resume: Only required for the following programs: School Psychology, Information Systems, and Management.
+- Resume: Only required for the following programs: School Psychology, Information Systems, Management, and Sports Management

 - Recommendations via the MSU Recommendation Form